rochitl72/DiabeticRetinopathy-EdgeDetection/README.md

 # Diabetic Retinopathy Detection on Edge AI Devices

+## Team

+**A Team of undergrad students from India here to participate for the Edge AI contest**

+We are passionate undergraduate students from India working on innovative solutions for healthcare accessibility through Edge AI technology.
+This project represents our commitment to leveraging machine learning for social impact, particularly in making diabetic retinopathy screening accessible in resource-constrained environments.

 ## Project Overview

 This project focuses on developing a high-performance, efficient machine learning model for diabetic retinopathy (DR) detection using retinal fundus images.
-The model is built using Edge Impulse Studio and optimized for deployment on Edge AI devices, enabling accessible healthcare diagnostics in remote or resource-constrained environments.
+The model is built using **Edge Impulse Studio** - a powerful, research-friendly platform that enabled us to rapidly prototype, iterate, and deploy our edge AI solution.
+The model is optimized for deployment on Edge AI devices, enabling accessible healthcare diagnostics in remote or resource-constrained environments.

+### Why Edge Impulse Studio?

+**Edge Impulse Studio** proved to be an exceptional platform for our research and development process.
+Here's how it helped us:

+- **Rapid Prototyping**: The intuitive web-based interface allowed us to quickly set up our ML pipeline without extensive infrastructure setup, enabling us to focus on model development rather than configuration overhead.

+- **Integrated Workflow**: From data ingestion to model deployment, Edge Impulse Studio provided a seamless, end-to-end pipeline.
+This integration was crucial for our iterative development process, allowing us to experiment with different architectures and hyperparameters efficiently.

+- **Real-time Monitoring**: The platform's real-time training visualization and performance metrics helped us identify overfitting early and make informed decisions about model adjustments.

+- **Edge Optimization Built-in**: Automatic quantization (INT8), model compression, and deployment-ready exports meant we could optimize for edge devices without deep expertise in model optimization techniques.

+- **Research-Friendly Features**:
+  - Easy data organization and labeling
+  - Built-in data augmentation
+  - Comprehensive evaluation metrics (confusion matrices, ROC curves, per-class performance)
+  - Visual training graphs for analysis
+  - Export capabilities for further research

+- **Accessibility**: As students, the free tier and educational resources made advanced ML development accessible, allowing us to build a production-ready model without significant infrastructure costs.

+These features were instrumental in our iterative development process, enabling us to go from baseline model (69.6% accuracy) to optimized model (74.3% validation, 71.96% test accuracy) efficiently.

 ## Problem Statement